Congressman Richard E. Neal proudly represents the First Congressional District of Massachusetts in the United States Congress.

 Since becoming Chair of the Ways and Means Committee, Congressman Neal has held hearings on a variety of topics including climate change, the tax gap, maternal mortality rates, family and medical leave act, drug pricing, protecting those with pre-existing conditions, NAFTA, and pathways to universal healthcare coverage.

-Congressman Neal is an At-Large Whip for the House Democrats.
-He is a co-chairman of the New England Congressional Caucus, where he advocates for the unique regional interests of the six New England States.
-Congressman Neal is the Democratic Leader of the Friends of Ireland Caucus.
+Congressman Neal is the dean of both the Massachusetts Delegation and the New England Congressional Delegation.
+He is a co-chairman of the New England Congressional Delegation and is the Democratic Leader of the Friends of Ireland Caucus.

 Prior to his time in Congress, Neal was a high school teacher, member of the Springfield City Council, and Mayor of Springfield.
 He is a longtime lecturer at the University of Massachusetts in Amherst and serves as a National Trustee of the John F. Kennedy Library in Boston.
 Congressman Neal has received many awards and honorary degrees in his career including an Honorary Degree of Humane Letters from Mount Holyoke College where he is a former trustee, and an Honorary Degree of Doctor of Laws from Ulster University in Northern Ireland.